-Way back when, when food and healing was an intriguing idea full of possibilities (could what you eat actually affect how you feel?)
+Way back when, when the idea of food and healing was an intriguing idea full of possibilities (could what you eat actually affect how you feel?)
 I decided to become a full-blown vegan.
-I was still not up to speed on what healthy eating really was, just a teenager intrigued by the notion that what we ate could shift our health.
+I was in high school and still not up to speed on what healthy eating really was, just a teenager intrigued by the notion that what we ate could shift our health.

 I was still in high school though, and not even close to truly getting the connection, or really eating properly.
 I can’t remember how long I lasted back then but I don’t think it was too long.
 I imagine McDonald’s, pizza and boys somehow got in the way.